hoangnm/event-loop-slides/PITCHME.md

 ---
 ### Why  ~~should~~ must we know event loop ?

-For our app that needs real time data and has a lot of user's interactions, knowing event-loop will help us understand and avoid regular bugs:
+For app that needs real time data and has a lot of user's interactions, knowing event-loop will help us understand and avoid regular bugs:
 + Warning: setState(…): Can only update a mounted or mounting component.
 This usually means you called setState() on an unmounted component.
 + The wrong real time data being used (like setState in OrderBook component).
 + Memory leaks.